- Security Settings

+Enabling MFA for accessing the Rockset Console using password-based authentication without a third-party SSO connection is generally available.
 If you have Multi-Factor Authentication (MFA) enabled through a third-party SSO connection (such as G Suite or Okta), you will be able to enforce MFA for accessing the Rockset Console by configuring that SSO connection with Rockset following the instructions above.
-Once you have done this, follow the relevant instructions for your provider:

 You may enable IP Allowlisting for your organization to restrict access to only a specified list of IP addresses.

 If IP Allowlisting is enabled, only calls made to the Rockset service originating from an IP address specified in the IP Allowlist of your organization will be accepted.
 All requests originating from unrecognized IP address will be rejected with a HTTP 403 Forbidden error code.
 This includes access to the Rockset Console, all API operations, and SQL query endpoints.

 Administrators of organizations with IP Allowlisting enabled can configure network policies in the form of an IP access list.
 IP addresses may be specified as individual IPs at the account level, or as a range of IPs in CIDR notation.